pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

 ROLENAME is the full role name of the delegated role.
 For example, "targets/projects".

+By default, clients will interrogate (if needed) all target roles to resolve a particular package.
+The target roles are visited according to the "lazy bin walk" scheme outlined in the "Metadata Scalability" section.
+However, this behaviour can be overridden by any role with the "backtrack" flag, and only for targets requested by the client for which the role is trusted to specify in its metadata.
+A delegated role with its "backtrack" flag set to False can prevent a client, requesting a specific package, from interrogating subsequent delegations if the package entrusted to the role is not specified in its metadata.

 In order to discuss target paths, a role MUST specify only one of the "path_hash_prefixes" or "paths" attributes, each of which we discuss next.